Yetenol/Setup-PC/README.md

 - Install OneDrive
 >- Sign in
 >- Open `Taskbar>OneDrive>More>Settings>Settings`
->- Set `Save space and download files as I use them` to false
+>- [ ] Save space and download files as I use them
->- Set `Let me use OneDrive to fetch any of my f‌iles on this PC` to true
+>- [x] Let me use OneDrive to fetch any of my f‌iles on this PC
 >- Open `Backup` tab
->- Set `Automatically save photos and videos to OneDrive whenever I connect a camera, phone, or other device to my PC` to false
+>- ``Automatically save photos and videos to OneDrive whenever I connect a camera, phone, or other [ ] e to my PC
->- Set `Automatically save screenshots I capture to OneDrive` to true
+>- [x] Automatically save screenshots I capture to OneDrive
 >- Open `Explorer>Documents>Properties>Location`
 >- Change location to OneDrive folder
 >- Do the same for Desktop, Downloads, Music and Pictures